robolyst/osquant/content/papers/why-returns-are-not-gaussian/index.md

 Both $E[T^4]$ and $E[T^2]$ are positive values.
 Therefore, $\text{kurtosis}(R) > 3$ which means that a Poisson sum of ticks is not Gaussian and has fatter tails.

-<todo>Show example sample distribution with $\mu = 0$, $\sigma = 1$ and give $\lambda$ some suitable value.
-Plot a matching Gaussian density over the top.</todo>

 # More Gaussian at higher time frames

-The last stylised fact I want to touch on is the observation that returns become more Gaussian on higher timeframes.
+The last stylised fact I want to touch on is the observation that returns become more Gaussian on higher time frames.
 That is, weekly returns look more Gaussian than hourly returns.

-Higher timeframes mean that returns are sums of more ticks, or, larger $N$ in the compound Poisson model we're using.
+Higher time frames mean that returns are sums of more ticks, or, larger $N$ in the compound Poisson model we're using.
 Getting larger values for $N$ means the expected value $E[N] = \lambda$ is larger.
-So, higher timeframes is equivalent to larger values for $\lambda$.
+So, higher time frames is equivalent to larger values for $\lambda$.

 As $\lambda$ gets bigger and bigger, $\text{kurtosis}(R)$ asymptotes towards 3:
 $$